A Breakdown of Prices and Options in 2019

-Contacting a hospice agency early, even if you are only considering hospice care, helps you understand what financial help you can receive as well as helps ensure patients are made as comfortable as possible sooner.
+Contacting a hospice organization early, helps you understand what financial help you can receive as well as helps ensure patients are made as comfortable as possible sooner.
 Also, families are provided with the support they need to understand what to expect as their loved ones’ illnesses progress.

 The sooner the hospice team can begin helping the patient and family, the more effective the services will be in improving the quality of life and reducing the physical, emotional and financial burdens.
 The patient's and family's quality of life can be greatly enhanced by early intervention.

 Given the frequent news coverage of high-profile people who opt for “comfort care” during their final days, you may wonder what the difference is between hospice and palliative care, aka comfort care.
 While hospice care includes palliative care, they are not the same thing.

 Hospice care is typically started when a patient has been given a terminal diagnosis and is expected to be entering the last phase of life.

 Palliative care is specialized medical care for people with serious illnesses, that may or may not be terminal.
 It focuses on providing patients with comforting symptom relief, alleviating pain and stress that accompany serious illnesses.
 The goal is to improve the quality of life for both the patient and their family and it can be provided together with curative treatment.

 While hospice patients receive the comforting aspects of palliative care and pain management, they are not seeking concurrent curative treatment.
 They are focusing on alleviating symptoms for a pain-free end-of-life experience.